Summary of Compensation, Service, and Benefits Plans and Programs for Members of the Faculty

 Leaves for University Preceptors.
 A University Preceptor is granted one semester's leave with pay in addition to the one-in-six leave granted to assistant professors in the humanities and social sciences.

 Leaves without Pay (Including Leaves for Personal Reasons).
-Leaves without pay may be recommended by the departmental chair on the basis of a faculty member's needs, provided that the department's teaching and other functions can be met.
+Leaves without pay may be recommended by the Chair of the department on the basis of a faculty member's needs, provided that the department's teaching and other functions can be met.
 In addition to those for scholarship, leaves without pay may be granted for such purposes as the temporary assumption of an important government post, a temporary honorific professorial or administrative appointment, or for personal reasons, including child-rearing.
-Leaves without pay are not granted for regular teaching at another institution.
+Leaves without pay are not, however, granted for regular teaching at another institution.

 Normally leaves without pay are granted for no more than one year.
-Under certain circumstances an extension of one year is permitted, but at the end of that time the University normally requires that the faculty member either return or resign.
-In all such cases the Dean of the Faculty should be consulted at the outset of negotiations with an outside party.
-All leaves without pay must be approved by the Dean of the Faculty.
+Under certain circumstances, typically in connection with government service, an extension of one year is permitted, but at the end of that time the University normally requires that the faculty member either return or resign.
+Extensions may not be granted for leaves for scholarship, whether paid or unpaid.
+In all cases the Dean of the Faculty shall be consulted at the outset of negotiations with an outside party.
+All leaves without pay must be approved by the Dean of the Faculty, and when combined with leaves for scholarship, including sabbaticals, may not exceed four semesters in a seven-year period.

 Benefits Coverage during Leaves of Absence.